 This part would come after you’ve completed washing and claying your entire car.
 Your wheels are coated with the same kind of clear-coat as your BMW, thus waxing is done in the same manner.
-In fact, lot’s of people use their ceramic coating sealant that they use on their paint on their wheels too.
+In fact, lots of people use the ceramic coating sealant that they use on their paint on their wheels too.
 Metal/chrome shiner also gets’ the job done if that’s what you prefer.

 Most wax consists of carnauba wax, which comes from Brazilian palm leaves.
-The carnauba wax is typically combined with several other synthetic and natural waxes that gives your car that deep glossy shine.
-In this section we’re going to cover how to properly wax your BMW’s exterior.
+The carnauba wax is typically combined with several other synthetic and natural waxes that give your car that deep glossy shine.
+In this section, we’re going to cover how to properly wax your BMW’s exterior.
 We will get into everything concerning the interior in future BMW Car Care articles.

-There’s a plethora of different waxes on the market that all do what we’re trying to accomplish here in this car care series – i.e. buying an expensive wax isn’t going to change how well you can wax your car when you’re just starting out.
-In all honesty if you ask most car people they’d probably tell you there’s not that much of a noticeable difference among waxes unless you’re a real stickler for a certain brand.
+There are a plethora of different waxes on the market that all do what we’re trying to accomplish here in this car care series – i.e. buying an expensive wax isn’t going to change how well you can wax your car when you’re just starting out.
+In all honesty, if you ask most car people they’d probably tell you there’s not that much of a noticeable difference among waxes unless you’re a real stickler for a certain brand.

 Don’t get caught up in the fanfare of all the different kinds of ceramic waxes and coatings.
 Unless you invest in a polisher – which is easily a $150+ investment – the brand of wax you use by hand won’t improve the outcome that much.

 How To Detail a BMW

 The best way to apply hand wax in our opinion is with polishing pads.
 Use the pad to apply the wax panel by panel at a time.
 Then, take your microfiber and buff it out.
 A crucial point that can be missed while waxing at first is not dividing the car into sections by the panel.
 Again, make sure you’re well inside or at least in the shade and less exposed from the sun.